Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/2-ods-api/how-to-guides/how-to-extend-the-ed-fi-ods-api-alternative-education-program-example.md

 developers to enable access to Extensions.

-Create a security SQL script called **0001-AlternativeEducationProgram\_ResourceClaims.sql** and place it inCollapse the Ed-Fi-ODS-Implementation/Application/ EdFi.Ods.Extensions.SampleAlternativeEducationProgram/Versions/1.0.0/Standard/5.1.0/Artifacts/MsSql/Data/Security folder (Create 'Security' folder if it does not exist).
+Create a security SQL script called `0001-AlternativeEducationProgram_ResourceClaims.sql` and place it in the`Ed-Fi-ODS-Implementation/Application/ EdFi.Ods.Extensions.SampleAlternativeEducationProgram/Versions/1.0.0/Standard/5.1.0/Artifacts/MsSql/Data/Security` folder (Create 'Security' folder if it does not exist).
 Copy the contents of the following SQL DML script into the newly created file and save.